varabyte/kotter/README.md

 }
 ```

-but, for convenience, Konsole provides the `signal` and `waitForSignal` methods, which do this for you.
+but, for convenience, Kotter provides the `signal` and `waitForSignal` methods, which do this for you.

 ```kotlin
 val fileDownloader = FileDownloader("...")